 Workcover and TAC

-Our Doctors are experienced and understanding when liaising with our patients and clients on a regular basis in relation to WorkCover consultations.
+The Doctors at Doctors on Clyde are experienced and understanding when liaising with our patients and clients on a regular basis in relation to WorkCover consultations.
 We believe it’s best if a sick or injured worker can return to some form of work at the earliest opportunity.

 Your WorkCover doctor will complete a WorkCover certificate of capacity for you.
 This outlines the duties that you can/cannot perform at work and anything that can help your recovery.
 The WorkCover certificate of capacity is also used to communicate your WorkCover case with your insurer, employer, and other health professionals involved.
 The WorkCover Certificate of Capacity has to be updated by your nominated WorkCover doctor every 28 days – this means you should follow up with the same doctor for WorkCover appointments.